napari/napari.github.io/tutorials/installation.md

 ## troubleshooting

 We're currently working on improving our windows support.
 For mac0S we also require at least version 10.12.

+## next steps

+Now that you've got napari installed, checkout our [getting started](getting_started.md) tutorial to start learning how to use it!

 ## all tutorials